Properties of Carbon Steels

 Iron is the basic component of steel.
-When carbon (C), a nonmetal, is added to iron (Fe) in amounts up to 2.0 %, the result is an alloy known as steel.
-Composition of steel mainly consists of iron and other elements such as carbon, manganese, silicon, phosphorus, sulfur, and alloying elements.
+When carbon (C), a non-metal, is added to iron (Fe) in quantities up to 2.0 %, the result is an alloy known as steel.
+Composition of steel mainly consists of iron and other elements such as carbon, manganese, silicon, phosphorus, sulphur, and alloying elements.
 A large number of elements in wide ranging percentages are used for the purpose of alloying of steels.
 Variations in chemical composition of steels are responsible for a great variety of steel grades and steel properties.
-Each element that is added to the basic steel composition has some effect on the properties of the steel and how that steel reacts to the processes of working and fabrication of steels.
-The chemical composition of steel also determines the behaviour of steel in different environments.
-Steel standards define the limits for composition, quality and performance parameters for various steel grades.
-For determination of chemical composition either instrumental analysis by the use of optical emission spectrometer (OES) or wet analysis methods are used.
-Chemical composition also determines the carbon equivalent (CE) which is a useful parameter in determining the behaviour of steel during the process of welding of steel.
-The two popular formulas used for CE are given below.

 Microstructural properties of steels

 Steels take the form of a crystalline structure in the solid state.
 The crystalline structure and the alloying elements added to pure iron give carbon steel the ability to have a wide range of properties, which make it one of the most useful materials in the industry today.
 The crystalline structure of carbon steel can include body-centered cubic (ferrite), face-centered cubic (austenite), or body-centered tetragonal (martensite) forms.
 The crystalline structure forms in several directions during solidification from the liquid state of the steel.